kubeflow/pipelines/samples/contrib/ibm-samples/katib-aif360/README.md

 - **unfavorable_label**: Unfavorable outcome for the this model.
 Default: 1.0
 - **privileged_groups**: Privileged feature group.
 Default: [{'race': 0.0}]
 - **unprivileged_groups**: Unprivileged feature group.
 Default: [{'race': 4.0}]

+## List of AIF360 Metrics
+- **Classification accuracy**: Amount of correct predictions using the test data.
+Ideal value: 1
+- **Balanced classification accuracy**: Balanced true positive and negative predictions (0.5*(TPR+TNR)) using the test data.
+Ideal value: 1
+- **Statistical parity difference**: Difference of the rate of favorable outcomes received by the unprivileged group to the privileged group.
+Ideal value: 0 (-0.1 to 0.1 will consider as fair)
+- **Disparate impact**: The ratio of rate of favorable outcome for the unprivileged group to that of the privileged group.
+Ideal value: 1 (0.8 to 1.2 will consider as fair)
+- **Equal opportunity difference**: Difference of true positive rates between the unprivileged and the privileged groups.
+Ideal value: 0 (-0.1 to 0.1 will consider as fair)
+- **Average odds difference**: Average difference of false positive rate (false positives / negatives) and true positive rate (true positives / positives) between unprivileged and privileged groups.
+Ideal value: 0 (-0.1 to 0.1 will consider as fair)
+- **Theil index**: Generalized entropy of benefit for all individuals in the dataset.
+It measures the inequality in benefit allocation for individuals.
+Ideal value: 0 (0 is the perfect fairness, there's no concrete interval to be considered as fair for this metric)
+- **False negative rate difference**: Difference of false negative rate between unprivileged and privileged instances.
+Ideal value: 0 (-0.1 to 0.1 will consider as fair)